dusanov/etl_workshift_exercise/README.md

 returns the data, no need to back it with the database.
 No need to provide authentication.

-ETL job that fetches the data from the REST endpoint, transforms the data and loads it into a database (H2).
+ETL job that fetches the data from the REST endpoint, transforms the data and loads it into a database (Postgres).
 The resulting database contains 4 tables:
 * breaks - which containс all the `breaks` fetched from the shift data from the API.
 * allowances - which contains all the `allowances` fetched from the shift data from